-The Minnesota Braille and Talking Book Library (MBTBL), located in Faribault, Minnesota, provides direct library service to pre-school age children to seniors with visual, physical and reading disabilities for whom the standard format of a printed book is a barrier to reading.
+The Minnesota Braille and Talking Book Library (MBTBL), located in Faribault, Minnesota, provides direct library service to pre-school age children to seniors with visual, physical and reading disabilities for whom conventional print is a barrier to reading.

 The library is funded through Minnesota state general funds and Federal Library Services and Technology Act (LSTA) grant money from the U.S. Institute of Museum and Library Services.

-Materials are sent free of charge by the U.S. Postal Service.
-Patrons can request library materials through the online Library Catalog, as well as by telephone, email, and/or postal mail.
+Library materials are sent free of charge by the U.S. Postal Service.
+Patrons can request library materials through the online library catalog, as well as by telephone, email, and/or postal mail.
 A large number of books and magazines are also available to download from Minnesota Braille and Audio Reading Download (MN BARD), commonly referred to as just “BARD.”

 Because the MBTBL is located on the Minnesota State Academy for the Blind (MSAB) campus, MBTBL also provides school library services to the Academy’s students and its staff.
 The Library also serves deaf-blind students attending either MSAB and/or the Minnesota State Academy for the Deaf.

 The library’s telephone hours are Monday through Friday, 9:00 a.m. to 4:00 p.m.
 Voicemail is available while the library is closed.

 Walk-ins are welcome Monday through Friday, 8:00 a.m. to 5:00 p.m.
 For a tour of the library, please contact the library in advance.